How Sana Saves Your Small Business Money

-Sana offers self-funded insurance plans, which can cost less than traditional fully funded plans in two primary ways.
+Sana offers self-funded health insurance, which can cost less than traditional fully-funded plans in two primary ways.

 (What is self-funded insurance?
 It’s a health plan sponsored by an employer rather than an insurance company.
 The employer pays health claims based on the healthcare that’s used.
 Learn more about the model here.)

 First, self-funded insurance plans don’t have to pay certain federal and state taxes that apply to traditional plans.
 Of course, traditional carriers will pass costs for those taxes on to their members.